Ungigdu/MostAO/README.md

 ## Conceptes

-- Avatar: processes living on AO who serves as the agents of users.
-A user will chat and do other stuffs via an avatar
-- Handle: A handle is the unique identifier of an avatar
+- Handle: A handle is the unique identifier, and is also a process that can send and receive messages.
-- Session: A session is process establish between two avatars.
+- Session: A session is process establish between two handles.
 A session is responsible for keeping the message history and key exchange
-- Router: spawn and keep records of all sessions
+- Registry: Register all handles and spawns sessions between handles.

 ## Handle Registry